-- P-- When the receiver of the ADMIN phone is picked up, the Data display will show P (to indicate that CallExtend is in Programming Mode and is waiting for a PAGE number to be entered). - r -- Once a PAGE number has been dialed, the Data display will show r to indicate that a ROW is needed next. - L -- Once a ROW number has been dialed, the Data display will show L (to indicate that a COMMAND should be entered next); remember that command keys must be pressed and held down for at least one full second before being released. - d -- When the 5 key (Enter Data Command) has been held down long enough, the display changes to d (indicating that CallExtend is ready to receive DATA). - 5 -- When the 1, 2, or 3 key (Record Voice Message Command) is held down for at least one second and then released, CallExtend shows 5 on the display (indicating that CallExtend is recording your SPEECH message).
+- P -- When the receiver of the ADMIN phone is picked up, the Data display will show P (to indicate that CallExtend is in Programming Mode and is waiting for a PAGE number to be entered). - r -- Once a PAGE number has been dialed, the Data display will show r to indicate that a ROW is needed next. - C -- Once a ROW number has been dialed, the Data display will show C (to indicate that a COMMAND should be entered next); remember that command keys must be pressed and held down for at least one full second (until the display changes) before being released. - d -- When the 5 key (Enter Data Command) has been held down long enough, the display changes to d (indicating that CallExtend is ready to receive DATA). - 5 -- When the 1, 2, or 3 key (Record Voice Message Command) has been held down long enough, the display changes to 5 (indicating that CallExtend is recording your SPEECH message).

 After a Review Data Command, the Data display shows the contents of the PAGE and ROW specified.
 Each digit is shown for a second, and then the next digit is displayed.
-Blanks are shown as \square (small squares); an asterisk or star (\bigstar) is shown as \square (since the display can't form the shape \bigstar), a pound character (#) as \square and a pause as \square (a dash or hyphen).
-If an error occurs during programming, CallExtend beeps and shows \square (three lines).
+Blanks are shown as \square (small squares); an asterisk or star (\bigstar) is shown as \parallel (since the display can't form the shape \bigstar), a pound character (\ddagger) as c and a pause as - (a dash or hyphen).
+If an error occurs during programming, CallExtend beeps and shows Ξ (three lines).